manishemi/manishemi.github.io/_posts/2021-07-26-Distributed Representation of words.md

 # Implementation

-For coding concepts you can visit the [Tensorflow Word2Vec](https://www.tensorflow.org/tutorials/text/word2vec), they implemented this algorithm on the text file of Shakespeare's writing.
+For coding concepts, you can visit the [Tensorflow Word2Vec](https://www.tensorflow.org/tutorials/text/word2vec), which implemented this algorithm on the text file of Shakespeare's writing.
 In addition, I implemented this algorithm on a Persian dataset as well.
 You can visit it from [here](https://github.com/manishemirani/Word2Vec_Persian).

 # References